-Marijuana Trafficking Lawyer in Brooksville, FL
+Marijuana Trafficking Lawyer in Brooksville, Florida

 If you are charged with any drug trafficking offense then contact an experienced criminal defense attorney at The Law Office of Ashley Aulls, P.A..
-Attorney Ashley Aulls represents clients charged with trafficking in cannabis charges in Brooksville, Hernando County, FL, or the surrounding areas of Inverness in Citrus County, Dade City or New Port Richey in Pasco County, or Bushnell in Sumter County, Florida.
+Attorney Ashley Aulls represents clients charged with trafficking in cannabis charges in Brooksville, Hernando County, or the surrounding areas of Inverness in Citrus County, Dade City, or New Port Richey in Pasco County, or Bushnell in Sumter County, Florida.
 Call (352) 593-4115 to discuss your case today.

 Information Center for Cannabis Trafficking in Florida

 - Finding a Marijuana Trafficking Attorney in Brooksville, Florida

 Cannabis is classified as a Schedule I controlled substance under Florida law.
 Under Florida Statute § 893.02(3) the term “cannabis” is defined to mean “all parts of any plant of the genus Cannabis whether growing or not.”
 The elements of the criminal offense of trafficking in cannabis require proof beyond all reasonable doubt of the following elements: